mattnappo/doki-doki-encryption/README.md

-# textimage
+# Doki-Doki Encryption
-A script inspired by Doki-Doki Literature Club that converts text into a black and white image.
+A script inspired by Doki-Doki Literature Club that encrypts text into a black and white image.